-Objective Target Indicators Core Strategy & Development Management Policies 8.
-Transport Increase the proportion of journeys taken by sustainable modes.
+Objective Target Indicators Core Strategy & Development Management 8. t ransport Increase the proportion of journeys taken by sustainable modes.
 Car parking standards.
-Developments where a Travel Plan was submitted as a condition of development.
-Employment permissions and allocations in urban areas.
+Developments where a travel Plan was submitted as a condition of development. employment permissions and allocations in urban areas.
 Proportion of Port freight carried by rail.
 Developer contributions to public transport, foot and cycle ways.
-SP10, SP11 DM19, DM20 9.
-Climate Change To mitigate against the effects of climate change and minimise the factors that contribute towards the problem.
-To improve the energy efficiency of homes.
-Ensure that at least 10% of energy consumption in relevant new development is from renewable or low carbon energy.
+Policies SP10, SP11 DM19, DM20 9.
+Climate Change to mitigate against the effects of climate change and minimise the factors that contribute towards the problem. to improve the energy efficiency of homes. ensure that at least 10% of energy consumption in relevant new development is from renewable or low carbon energy.
 Increase installed capacity of renewable energy generation.
 Minimise the risk of flooding and coastal erosion and to allow flexibility for roll-back planning applications.
-Number of planning applications approved that meet or exceed the Code for Sustainable Homes / BREEAM standard.
-Renewable energy installed by type.
-Flood risk - planning applications approved contrary to Environment Agency advice.
+Number of planning applications approved that meet or exceed the Code for Sustainable Homes / BreeaM standard. renewable energy installed by type.
+Flood risk - planning applications approved contrary to environment agency advice.
 Coastal erosion - planning applications refused due to coastal erosion.
 Planning applications which have triggered use of the roll-back policies.
-SP12, SP1, SP30 DM24, DM28 10.
-The Coast To secure continuing prosperity of coastal communities.
-To respond to climate change.
-Rate of loss, or damage, to protected areas.
+SP12, SP1, SP30 DM24, DM28 10. t he Coast to secure continuing prosperity of coastal communities. to respond to climate change. rate of loss, or damage, to protected areas.
 Indices of Multiple Deprivation.
 Length of protected and defended coastline.
 Creation of integrated management plan.
 SP21, SP22, SP30 11.
-Protecting & Enhancing The Physical Environment Improve biodiversity, geodiversity, landscape and townscape quality throughout the district.
+Protecting & enhancing t he Physical environment Improve biodiversity, geodiversity, landscape and townscape quality throughout the district.
 No loss in number and area of ecological and geological designations.
 Number of planning applications refused due to design policies.
 Change in the area of designated landscapes.
-Change in areas and populations of biodiversity importance.
-The annual condition of SSSIs.
+Change in areas and populations of biodiversity importance. the annual condition of SSSIs.
 SP14, SP15, SP17, SP18 DM8, DM 21, DM22, DM27

 Objective Target Indicators Core Strategy & Development Management Policies No loss of areas or populations of biodiversity importance.
 Continually improve the condition reported of SSSIs.
-12. Design To deliver high quality developments, based on principles around quality, local distinctiveness and sustainability.
-To not permit planning applications where the design standard is poor in line with paragraph 64 of NPPF.
+12. Design t o deliver high quality developments, based on principles around quality, local distinctiveness and sustainability.
 Number of instances where the policies have been used as a reason for refusal of planning permission.
-SP15 DM21, DM22, DM23, DM25, DM26 13.
-Accessibility To improve the proportion of the population with access to key local facilities as defined in the Settlement Hierarchy.
+SP15 DM21, DM22, DM23, DM25, DM26 t o not permit planning applications where the design standard is poor in line with paragraph 64 of NPPF.
+13. accessibility t o improve the proportion of the population with access to key local facilities as defined in the Settlement Hierarchy.
 Parishes lost/gained key facilities.
-New retail floor space in town centres.
-VAT business registration changes.
-Proportion of A1 units in town centres.
-SP11 DM30, DM31, DM32, DM33 14.
-Green Infrastructure To increase the amount of open space and play space.
-To increase the amount of high quality open space managed to Green Flag standard.
-In partnership, to set up and implement Visitor Management Plans on the Deben and Orwell Estuaries.
-Amount of leisure development.
+New retail floor space in town centres. vat business registration changes.
+Proportion of a1 units in town centres.
+SP11 DM30, DM31, DM32, DM33 14. green Infrastructure to increase the amount of open space and play space. to increase the amount of high quality open space managed to green Flag standard.
+In partnership, to set up and implement visitor Management Plans on the Deben and orwell estuaries. amount of leisure development.
 Change in the provision of open space meeting the standard.
-Change in the provision of Play Space meeting the standard.
-The amount and percentage of open space managed to Green Flag award standard.
-Gains/Losses of green infrastructure over 1ha.
-Progress milestones of Visitor Management Plan.
+Change in the provision of Play Space meeting the standard. the amount and percentage of open space managed to green Flag award standard. gains/Losses of green infrastructure over 1ha.
+Progress milestones of visitor Management Plan.
 SP16, SP17 15.
-Physical & Community Infrastructure To improve levels of service provision and ensure identified deficiencies are addressed and ensure that planning growth is supported by appropriate provision for physical and community infrastructure and funding.
-Amount of S106 money secured.
+Physical & Community Infrastructure t o improve levels of service provision and ensure identified deficiencies are addressed and ensure that planning growth is supported by appropriate provision for physical and community infrastructure and funding. amount of S106 money secured.
 Number of planning applications incorporating a contribution towards provision of services and infrastructure.
 Successful achievement of identified key infrastructure projects.
 SP18 DM32, DM33